polyend/TrackerBetaTesting/README.md

 ## The rules are simple

 * **Check for duplicates** before submitting your bug report or idea.
   We might get a little grumpy if you don't.
+First time on GitHub?
+  No worries, the Search bar is right on the [Issues](https://github.com/polyend/TrackerIssues/issues) page.
+Just try a few queries for what you're looking for.

 * **Always** refer to the particular firmware version you're currently using.
 This is crucial for us to determine if the problem is still